sib-swiss/training-collection/CONTRIBUTING.md

 ## How to Contribute

-The easiest way to get started is to file an issue to tell us about course material you would like to add, spelling mistake, some awkward wording, or a factual error.
+The easiest way to get started is to file an issue to tell us about course material you would like to add, a spelling mistake, some awkward wording, or a factual error.
 This is a good way to introduce yourself and to meet some of our community members.

 1. If you have a [GitHub](https://github.com/) account, or are willing to [create one](https://github.com/join), but do not know how to use Git, you can report problems or suggest improvements by [creating an issue](https://github.com/sib-swiss/training-collection/issues).
 This allows us to assign the item to someone and to respond to it in a threaded discussion.
 2. If you are comfortable with Git, and would like to add or change material,  you can submit a pull request (PR).